st0rmw1ndz/dwmblocks/README.md

 ## Information

-For more information, see the [original repository](https://github.com/UtkarshVerma/dwmblocks-async) for `dwmblocks-async`.
+For more information, see the [original repository](https://github.com/UtkarshVerma/dwmblocks-async) for dwmblocks-async.